principelab/xpec-core/README.md

-# MultiPEC
+# xPEC

-**MultiPEC** is a tool for automatic detection of data models from neural activity data, guided purely by the structure of the data.
+**xPEC** is a tool for automatic detection of data models from neural activity data, guided purely by the structure of the data.
 <br>
 <br>
-MultiPEC leverages **prediction error connectivity (PEC)** as a network marker, which relates to the complexity of information contained in the network and its consistency across repetitions ​([Principe et al. 2019](https://doi.org/10.1016/j.neuroimage.2018.11.052))​.
+xPEC leverages **prediction error connectivity (PEC)** as a network marker, which relates to the complexity of information contained in the network and its consistency across repetitions ​([Principe et al. 2019](https://doi.org/10.1016/j.neuroimage.2018.11.052))​.
 <br>
 <br>
 <p align="center">